Opinion | How Trump’s epic corruption reveals hidden weaknesses in the system

 Let’s examine some of the many flavors of Trump’s corruption, using stories that have emerged just in the past few days.

 Personal self-dealing.
 As The Post reports, Trump has shown a remarkable commitment to using his properties to direct taxpayer money into his own pocket.
-He has visited those properties 280 times as president, each visit an opportunity to bill the government for food, lodging, and facilities, in amounts running into the millions of dollars.
+He has visited those properties more than 280 times as president, each visit an opportunity to bill the government for food, lodging and facilities, in amounts running into the millions of dollars.
 No opportunity to grab some taxpayer cash is too small, down to the $3 per glass of water charged for a meeting with the prime minister of Japan.

 Using government resources to promote his reelection.
 House Democrats have released documents on a $250 million ad campaign the Department of Health and Human Services had been planning to run to “defeat despair” during the coronavirus pandemic, bolstering one of Trump’s core reelection messages, that the pandemic is nothing to worry about.